VidunderGunder/frameworkless.js/README.md

 # Frameworkless

-A barebones ready-to-go fullstack app with a pages router without the additives and preservatives of Big Framework™.
+A barebones ready-to-go fullstack app with a pages router, but without the additives and preservatives of Big Framework™.

 Key features: